Critical Minerals and Energy Intelligence. Stay Ahead.

 Alphabet Inc (aka Google) is arguably the largest AI software company in the world, with its search and assistant algorithms, self-driving car programme, as well as healthcare investments, including a protein-folding simulation run by Deepmind that could discover new drugs faster.

-Worldwide artificial intelligence Hardware by Top 5 Regions 2025 - The Oregon Group - Investment Insights
+Worldwide artificial intelligence Hardware by Top 5 Regions 2025 - The Oregon Group - Critical Minerals and Energy Intelligence

 In hardware, the global semiconductor chip industry is expected to reach about a value of US$600 billion in 2022, with US companies Intel and Nvidia among the largest companies in the world.